vishalmishra4u/socialCopsTask/README.md

      To do all the db actions

 ### 5. There is a csv file insurance-date-2018-03-26.csv on which i am performing all the tasks.

+### 6. takemongobackup.sh file takes a backup of cureent db and then moves it a dbDump folder.